 FROM MY BOOK IN PROGRESS, ISLE OF DOGS

-Then, at a 90 degree angle, and written with the left hand, it continued:
+Then, at a 90-degree angle, and written with the left hand, it continued:

 Soon enough we will dock and go down to Vesta to prepare for the space elevator landing.
 Ocba’s welcome is in doubt and we go down heavily armed with both weapons and skepticism.
-Still, I think you will agree that we must exert every effort to contain Vesuvius and counter his influence.
-Their grip on the Isle of Dogs is such that the dependents dare not rebel but rather suffer appalling abuse.
+Still, I have decided we must exert every effort to contain Vesuvius and counter his influence.
+Their grip on the people of Uvegvaros is such that the dependents dare not rebel but rather suffer appalling abuse.
 You would think they were convicts, not noble mutants who had made the ultimate sacrifice of the comforts of home to Rule over alien lands.
 That they are virtual prisoners is a pity.
 I hope Little Sara will withstand the space elevator.
 So far she has shown no signs of space distress, perhaps because she was born between the stars.
-I worry more about the utopia imagined by Everest, speciated Rulers separated as a class, a project Ocba and Vesuvius are apparently doing all in their power to further.
+I worry more about the Utopia imagined by our enemy, a project Ocba and Vesuvius are apparently doing all in their power to further.
 Honestly, if we can’t persuade them to curtail their experiments we will need to consider a blockade and even quarantine of Mars.
 Oh, Little Sara Istar arrives to read, she has reduced the governess to tears, leading a troop of Ruler children against her!
 Even if we fail I feel the future is safe in her tiny hands.

-He had become absorbed in his work and status, which he had never before experienced.
+He had become absorbed in his work and status.
 Despite the blind attack after the pool game, which Chris Bell attributed to Lug, not Ocktomann, Sargon continued to beat everyone regularly at pool.
 He had learned his lesson though.
-He kept his winnings, yes, but he didn’t naively return to his rooms but rather, as his Scion had taught him, he learned to recognize the feeling of an impending attack and slapped before being bitten.
+He kept his winnings, yes, but he didn’t return directly to his rooms but rather, as his Scion had taught him, he chose different routes through the building, aware always of his back and sides (perimeter), and recognized the signs of an impending attack, the pricking on his neck, and slapped before being bitten.
 That only had to happen once.
-There were two consequences: the Tutor, Dr. Butt, made him stand naked in the cold hall for an hour for bloodying the nose of the second thief to accost him, and, because he had bloodied the nose and retained his money he was left alone in future.
-But he learned also to spend it on items he could share with others.
-He remained aloof.
-He was the President’s Scion and was expected to act that way.
-He even came to believe it.
-But he read the letter and trembled, feeling the breath of Phaedra on the page.
-He remembered the day they hid in the cave, how they grasped each other in horror knowing what was to come.
-The ache opened up as if it had never closed and his mind raced thinking of all they used to do, and how meaningless and monotonous his days had become.
+There were two consequences: Dr. Butt made him stand naked in the cold hall for an hour after caning his, and his assailant’s bare asses ten times, and he was left alone.
+He began to understand the power of fear.

 He was even more surprised when three days later another letter lay in the box, this from his Sire, sealed with red wax, embossed with the Eagle Seal of the President of the United States.
 He broke the seal and read the typewritten text: